Tax Planning Pages

 Many people dread (and love) Tax Day.
 Whether they will owe taxes or expect a tax refund, stress levels usually rise during this time of year.
 Tax stress can affect everyday activities, such as driving.
 In fact, fatal car crashes increase 6 percent on Tax Day, according to 30 years of car crash statistics from the National Highway Traffic Safety Administration (NHTSA).

-Unfortunately, when people are stressed about taxes, they may be capable of making mistakes on their tax returns.
+Unfortunately, when people are stressed about taxes, they may end up making mistakes on their tax returns.
 Take a deep breath and consider the following things to avoid when doing your taxes; scroll to find stupid and smart things to do when preparing and filing your tax return.

 File your return on eFile.com and we will walk you through simple questions to help you avoid any mistakes when filing your taxes.